joshirishikesh14-star/commentor_b5/extension/SETUP.md

 ### Test as an Author:

-1. Open your CommentSync dashboard
+1. Open your Echo dashboard
 2. Go to the app you tested
 3. Click "View Comments"
 4. You should see all the comments